 You must report all stock sales when filing your income taxes.
 However, you don't have to report stock sales that occur in a qualified retirement account like an IRA or 401(k).

-You must report all sales of capital assets, except those within a qualified retirement account.
+You must report all sales of capital assets, except those within a qualified retirement account such as a 401(k).
 A special rule applies if the asset is a collectible, such as precious metals, jewelry, antiques and art.
 The 1099-B has a checkbox that identifies the asset as a collectible.
 The long-term capital gains tax on profits from the sale of collectibles is fixed at 28 percent, higher than the long-term capital gains tax on financial assets like stock.

 Short-term capital gains are taxed at the same rate as ordinary income.
-However the tax rates on long-term capital gains are reduced.
-If your income is no greater than $38,600, your long-term capital gains rate is 0 percent.
-Incomes from $38,601 to $425,800 will generate a 15 percent long-term capital gains rate, while higher incomes trigger the maximum rate of 20 percent.
+However, the tax rates on long-term capital gains are reduced and depend on your filing status as well as how much you've earned for the year.
+For example, if your income is no greater than $39,375, your long-term capital gains rate is 0 percent.
+Incomes from $39,376 to $434,550 will generate a 15 percent long-term capital gains rate, while higher incomes trigger the maximum rate of 20 percent.

 Video of the Day